HelloLife09/Fruit-Catcher/Fruit Catcher Game Outline.md

 ### **Advanced Features (Optional):**

-- **Sound Effects and Music:** Add sound effects for catching fruits and non-fruits, and background music for a more engaging experience.
+- **Sound Effects and Music:** Add sound effects for catching fruits, hearts, and non-fruits, and background music for a more engaging experience.
 - **Animations:** Simple animations for falling objects and basket movement.

 ## **4. Development Steps:**